haneefmubarak/snippets/README.md

 =========

 These are snippets...
 In case you missed it, that means they all have their own licenses.
-For portability, this means that each file has its license included at the bottom of the file.
+For portability, this means that each file has its license included at the bottom or top of the file.

 Graduation
 ==========